Bay City Wolves: History

-1920 to 1925 Michigan-Ontario League
+Early Bay cCity teams

 Minor league baseball began in Bay City in 1883, when the "Bay City" team played the season as a member of the Northwestern League.
 After numerous teams followed, the Wolves were immediately preceded in minor league play by the 1915 Bay City Beavers, who ended a nine-season tenure as members of the Class C level Southern Michigan League.

+1919 to 1925: Michigan-Ontario League

 In 1919, the "Bay City Wolves" resumed minor league play as charter members of the Class B level Michigan-Ontario League.
 The Battle Creek Custers, Brantford Red Sox, Flint Halligans, Hamilton Tigers, Kitchener Beavers, London Tecumsehs and Saginaw Aces teams joined Bay City in beginning league play on May 15, 1919.

 In their first season of Michigan-Ontario League play, the 1919 Bay City Wolves ended the season with a record of 43–69.
 The Wolves finished in fifth place, 36.0 games behind the first place Saginaw Aces.
 Bill Cristall and Cal Wenger served as the Bay City managers.